 Once you are ready to import all your General Ledger accounts then use this facility.
 Once you have imported all your matters (debtors), suppliers (business creditors) and general ledger accounts then you can create any necessary journal entries to bring the suspense accounts to zero.
+Alternatively, we can assist with these journals.
 Menu Option:

-Create your Trust bank accounts so you can start capturing trust receipts and performing trust transfers.
+Create your Trust bank account/s so you can start capturing trust receipts and performing trust transfers.
 If you took on trust balances from a previous system then you will probably want to create a journal entry to bring the trust balance in your take on suspense account to zero.
-You need to set up at least one receipt method (e.g. EFT or Cheque) for each bank account in order to start capturing receipts.
+You need to set up at least one receipt method (typically EFT) for each bank account in order to start capturing receipts.
 Menu Options:and